Bangalore & Hyderabad(+91) 73040 90352

 2. Toilets: Toilets are essential sanitary fixtures used for human waste disposal.
 They consist of a bowl, a water tank, and a flushing mechanism.
 Toilets come in different types, including one-piece toilets, two-piece toilets, wall-hung toilets, and water-saving toilets.
 Modern toilets often feature water-efficient flushing systems to minimize water consumption.

-3. Sinks: Sinks are fixtures used for handwashing, dishwashing, and other cleaning purposes.
+3. Sinks: Kitchen Sinks are fixtures used for handwashing, dishwashing, and other cleaning purposes.
 They are installed in kitchens, bathrooms, and utility areas.
 Sinks come in various styles, such as pedestal sinks, under-mount sinks, top-mount sinks, and vessel sinks.
 They can be made from materials like stainless steel, ceramic, or composite materials, offering durability and aesthetic appeal.

 4. Showers: Showers are fixtures designed to deliver a spray of water for bathing.
 They can be standalone units or part of a bathtub enclosure.
 Showers come in different configurations, including showerheads, handheld showers, rain showers, and body spray systems.
 They often feature adjustable water pressure and temperature controls for a personalized bathing experience.